Workclamp Lengths

 CAUTION!!!
 CAUTION!!!
 CAUTION!!!

-When Adjusting the Resolver Feedback Package with the Machine-On,
+When Adjusting Resolver Feedback Package with the Machine-On,

 A Loose Connection or a Broken-Wire could Cause the Axis to